 Aren't the similarities just remarkable?

 What is troubling is this: Islam is closing in on us.
-We have so many unassimilated Muslims living in Europe, and an ever-growing number living in the States, too.
+We have so many unassimilated Muslims living in Europe, and an ever growing number living in the States, too.
 In fact, millions and millions of Muslims live in the West today.
 But the West has no strategy for dealing with the fall-out.
-We saw this recently in France when their cities burnt night after night.
-The mayhem Muslim immigrants caused there was enough to make anyone's hair stand on end.
+We saw this recenty in France when their cities burnt night after night.
+The mayhem Muslim immigrants caused there was enough to make anyone's hair stand on end!
 But what has France done about it?
 It has unveiled a series of measures to appease the Muslim immigrants, and has ignored the fact that this was an uprising caused in no small part by the Islamic community flexing its ever strengthening muscles.
-Now, however, we have some hope of change: after all, Nicholas Sarkozy has been elected Président de la Republique.

-If we in the West wish to ensure the survival of our own civilization, wish to ensure that our children will be able to live as freely as we have been able to do till now, wish to ensure that people are free to choose their religion in the West, but just as free not to choose one, then we have a lot of thinking to do!
+If we in the West wish to ensure the survival of our own civilization, wish to ensure that our children will be able to live as freely as we have been able to do, wish to ensure that people are free to choose their religion in the West, but just as free not to choose one, then we have a lot of thinking to do!

 I would suggest that we start by asking one simple question: Should we regard Islam as a mere religion, or should we start to see it for what it truly is: A political ideology with megalomaniacal aspirations?
 A political ideology with a spiritual dimension which will stop at nothing until the West is no more, until the West has been brought into Dar ul Islam, or the 'House of Islam', until the West has been well and truly Islamized.
 To ignore this fact is tantamount to playing fast and loose with our children's future freedoms and security.
 In fact, it is negligent of their future well-being!